pachyderm/pachyderm/doc/docs/how-tos/err_cmd.md

 ![Datums in progress](../assets/images/datums_in_progress.svg)

-Only processed datums are used in downstream pipelines if there are any.
+Pachyderm writes only processed datums of successful jobs to the output commit so that these datums can be processed by downstream pipelines.
 For example, in your first pipeline, Pachyderm processes three datums.
 If one of the datums is marked as *recovered* and two others are successfully processed, only these two successful datums are used in